Caramelized Onion Dip

 French onion dip and caramelized onion dip are both creamy, onion dips, but French onion dip typically uses a dry onion soup mix whereas caramelized onion dip incorporates slowly caramelized onions, bringing out their natural flavors and sweetness to the dip.

+Not at all!
 Vegetable or chicken stock can be used for white wine as a non-alcoholic substitute.

 Yes!
 Caramelized onion dip tastes better the longer it sits, making it perfect to prep, assemble and make ahead of time.